FEZEKIL/SmartSave/README.md

 ## Contributing

-This is a hackathon project.
+This is a MTN MoMo Hackathon project.
 Feel free to contribute improvements!

 ## License